talni/Detection-of-Groups-with-Biased-Representation-in-Ranking/README.md

-# Detection of Unfairly Treated Groups in Classification and Ranking
+# Detection of Groups with Biased Representation in Ranking

-## Introduction
+## Abstract
-Machine learning (ML) tools are widely used in many real-life everyday applications.
-With their ubiquitous use in recent years, we also witness an increase in the reported cases where these tools discriminate unfairly.
-This, in turn, has given rise to increasing interest in the study of algorithmic fairness.
-Fairness definitions usually refer to a given ``protected group'' in the data, which is defined based on the values of some sensitive attributes.
-Given a protected group, confirming algorithmic fairness is a simple task.
+Real-life tools for decision-making in many critical domains are based on ranking results.
+With the increasing awareness of algorithmic fairness, recent works have presented measures for fairness in ranking.
+Many of those definitions consider the representation of different ``protected groups'', in the top-$k$ ranked items, for any reasonable $k$. %The protected groups are defined based on the values of some sensitive attributes.
-However, the groups discriminated against may not always be known in advance.
+Given the protected groups, confirming algorithmic fairness is a simple task.
+However, the groups' definitions may be unknown in advance.

-In this paper, we study the problem of detecting groups that are treated unfairly in classification and ranking algorithms, eliminating the need to pre-define sensitive attributes.
+In this paper, we study the problem of detecting groups with biased representation in the top-$k$ ranked items, eliminating the need to pre-define protected groups.
 The number of such groups possible can be exponential, making the problem hard.
-For the classification context, we propose a heuristic solution that employs pruning to significantly reduce the search space.
-Then we leverage this method to efficiently tackle the problem in the context of ranking, presenting an additional optimization utilizing a local search.
-We conclude with an extensive experimental study, demonstrating the scalability and benefits of our approach, and demonstrating the usefulness of the proposed optimizations.
+We first formalize the problem, using two different fairness measures: global representation bounds, and proportional representation.
+Then we present a simple solution that traverses the different groups in the data and reports those with biased representation (by each fairness measure) in the top-$k$ items for each $k$ in a given range.
+We then leverage this method to efficiently tackle the problem for each of the fairness measures, presenting an additional optimization utilizing a local search.
+We conclude with an experimental study, showing the scalability of our approach and demonstrating the usefulness of the proposed optimizations.

 ## About this repo
 This repo contains all the algorithms, experiments and datasets.